Get Instant Access

 2. Involve key stakeholders:

-• If you are aware of specific individuals who are passionate about DEI and would be good additions to the team, reach out directly and ask for their participation.
+• If the project manager is aware of specific individuals who are passionate about DEI and would be good additions to the team, reach out directly and ask for their participation.

 • Reach out to individuals who have formal or informal influence in organization.
 Their support helps generate buy-in throughout the organization.

-• If you already have a diversity department or employee resource groups, they can provide input for project team members.
+• If the organization already has a DEI department or employee resource groups, they can provide input for project team members.

 Avoid common biases when conducting data analysis